 Above, the Paps of Danu,…Continue

 This saying helps to explain why I have (unsuccessfully) tried to learn Irish Gaelic -- to better understand the Irish people.
 In one lesson early on, it was explained that Irish has no system to show possession.
-In other…Continue
+In other words, Irish has no words for "my" as in "my book," or "his" as…Continue

 LearnIrish.com is a new initiative that aims to make the Irish language and learning resources more accessible to learners throughout the world.
 By offering an affordable and well structured Irish language course it aims to give people the opportunity to learn at their own pace and in the comfort of their own home.
 It's currently gathering funds to make it all…Continue